jennladino/semester-wild/pages/about.md

 Browse this site to read or view student testimonials from the 2019 "Stargazer Tribe"!

 The wilderness is no ordinary classroom, with four walls, no windows, and a heavy textbook.
-Students and teachers live and learn in close quarters, with students occupying a row of wall tents next to Big Creek and faculty housed in the nearby DeVlieg cabin (photo above), built with the generous support of Janet DeVlieg Pope and the DeVlieg Foundation.
+Students and teachers live and learn in close quarters, with students occupying a row of wall tents next to Big Creek and faculty housed in the nearby DeVlieg cabin, built with the generous support of Janet DeVlieg Pope and the DeVlieg Foundation.
 ![devlieg](https://user-images.githubusercontent.com/84927544/120716831-676ab500-c47b-11eb-8f19-4282ad121f2d.jpg)

 Students and faculty spend evenings, weekends, mealtime, and free time, together.